P-8-project/P-8/README.md

   * http://blog.fanout.io/2013/02/10/http-grip-proxy-hold-technique/
   * http://blog.fanout.io/2013/04/09/an-http-reverse-proxy-for-realtime/

 P-8 is a reverse proxy server that makes it easy to implement WebSocket, HTTP streaming, and HTTP long-polling services.
 It communicates with backend web applications using regular, short-lived HTTP requests (GRIP protocol).
-This allows the backend applications to be written in any language and use any webserver.
+This allows backend applications to be written in any language and use any webserver.

 Additionally, P-8 does all of this without exposing a proprietary protocol to clients.
 The HTTP/WebSocket content between the client and your server is whatever you want it to be.
 This makes it ideal for implementing APIs.